belle2/basf2/framework/doc/development/coding_conventions.rst

 The reason for this order is how processors and memory work.
 Modern PCs usually have a so-called cache that holds data (data cache) and instructions (instruction cache) that either are used often, or expected to be used in the next O(100) clock cycles.
 The content of the cache is retrieved from memory in *cache lines* of up to 64 bytes.
-Thus the data should be ordered such that the bytes in the cache lines are filled.
+Thus, the data should be ordered such that the bytes in the cache lines are filled.
 Although a ``bool`` technically can be represented by a single bit, it occupies a byte in memory as memory addresses are based on units of 1 byte, thus the smallest